oprypin/crsfml/docs/api/graphics.md

 fonts installed on the user's system, thus you can't load them directly.

-*Warning:* SFML cannot preload all the font data in this function, so the file has to remain accessible until the `SF::Font` object loads a new font or is destroyed.
+WARNING: SFML cannot preload all the font data in this function, so the file has to remain accessible until the `SF::Font` object loads a new font or is destroyed.